 Let's also clearly understand that the purpose of an appraisal is NOT an appraisal of the tangible real estate, but an appraisal of the specifically identified real property rights associated with the identified parcel of real estate as referenced in USPAP Standards-Rule 1-2(e)(ii).

 TAKE NOTE The remaining information in this article is based on the premise that the land being valued is a properly permitted quarry site in a viable market for commercial construction materials.
-It's also based on the premise that the land is owned by the same person who owns and operates the quarry business operating on that land.
+It's also based on the premise that the land may or may not be owned by the same person who owns and operates the quarry business operating on that land.
 The final premise of this theoretical valuation is that its purpose is to form an opinion of the fair market value of the fee simple real property rights associated with the quarry land.

 Moving on to the actual valuation process of forming a professionally competent opinion of quarry land value, we first have to recognize the fact that the land itself will be extracted from its earthbound state.
-It will then be transformed into a product that will be sold for commercial use.
+Once extracted it becomes a product that will be sold for commercial use.

 Based on this fact, as well as what we know from experience, people who own quarry land form their opinion of the value of that land according to its ability to produce net income.
-Thus, quarry landowners consider land used for quarry mining investment property.
+Thus, quarry landowners consider land used for quarry mining to be an investment property.

-Consequently, the American Society of Appraisers' College of Fellows, property "which is bought for the primary, if not sole purpose of generating income for its owner" is known as an "Investment Property.
+Consequently, according to the American Society of Appraisers' College of Fellows, property "which is bought for the primary, if not sole purpose of generating income for its owner" is known as an "Investment Property."